On leaving the Fort Worth Star-Telegram after 28 years

 The cleric-bureaucrat told me that Jasper was the strangest place he had ever lived.
 How so?
 “After three months, I was elected president of the downtown Rotary,” he said, then noted that the president of the school board for 17 years, the top hospital administrator, one of the two principals and the current mayor were all African Americans in a town about 50-50 white/black.
-Later, it would become apparent that the Jasper-reared ringleader of the three killers became a racist in prison and brought his bigotry to what a mixed race couple from neighboring Newton County told me was a conspicuous island of tolerance where they at times had sought refuge from rednecks in hot pursuit.
+Later, it would become apparent that the Jasper-reared ringleader of the three killers became racist in prison and brought his bigotry to what a mixed race couple from neighboring Newton County told me was a conspicuous island of tolerance where they at times had sought refuge from rednecks in hot pursuit.

 Reporters don't make news

 Overseas, when folks were displeased with my news gathering, I got arrested or expelled, sometimes both.
 But my first boss at The AP, Edwin Q. White, instilled in me the belief that “reporters don’t make news.”
 So I never wrote about my three-days in an Afghan jail or the time years later when I wrestled with a Russian soldier over my camera during the Soviet invasion.

 I similarly remained close-mouthed when a Fort Worth man launched a multi-platform campaign against me.
 It stemmed from a short column item about how he had lied about delaying results of a contest he ran.
-It was a marginal story that I almost didn’t write until he emailed a bribe offer – a bottle of the "finest” single malt whisky – in return for my silence.
+It was a marginal story that almost didn’t get written.
+Then he emailed a bribe offer – a bottle of the "finest” single malt whisky – in return for my silence.

-A known prankster, the man had marched back and forth with an over-sized stuffed koala during a TV live spot by a WFAA/Channel 8 reporter, and he had sung before an unamused Fort Worth City Council to further his absurdist request to get the inventor of hair straightener honored.
-He would later post videos of his antics on YouTube in hopes that one day they'd go viral.
+A known prankster, the man had marched back and forth with an over-sized, stuffed koala during a TV live spot by a WFAA/Channel 8 reporter, and he had sung before an unamused Fort Worth City Council to further his absurdist request to get the inventor of hair straightener honored.
+He would later post videos of his antics on YouTube in hopes they'd go viral.